Previous dayMarch 29, 2026Next day

 16.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 10 km SW of Idyllwild, CA at 15:32 UTC on March 29, 2026.
-At a depth of 16.7 km, the event was shallow crustal.
+This magnitude 2.1 event was detected 10 km SW of Idyllwild, CA on March 29, 2026, with origin time 15:32 UTC.
+The event originated approximately 16.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 33.681°N, -116.802°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 33.681°, -116.802°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29